Ahmed Khaled Tawfik: Works

-He began writing his stories when he was only ten years old, and he wrote, in all, more than 500 books.
+Tawfik began writing his stories when he was only ten years old, and he wrote, in all, more than 500 books.
 His series Fantasia was the first of its kind; a plot that presents famous literary works to young people, through an interactive presentation.
 Fantasia presented his readers to a wide spectrum of topics from Arthur Conan Doyle and Sikhism, to Fyodor Dostoevsky and the Mafia's Cosa Nostra.